ethantkoenig/lotsoffiles2/content/kt/remnant.md

 ## Definition: ##

-The term "remnant" literally refers to people or things that are "remaining" or "leftover" from a larger amount or group.
+The term "remnant" literally refers to people or things that are "remaining" or "left over" from a larger amount or group.

 * Often a "remnant" refers to people who survive a life-threatening situation or who remain faithful to God while undergoing persecution.
 * Isaiah referred to a group of Jews as being a remnant who survived attacks from outsiders and lived to return to the Promised Land in Canaan.